Ladder Inspection Toolbox Talk

 The use of ladders is needed on all job sites big and small throughout the United States.
-There are a variety of job types and kinds that employees need to use ladders for.
-Not just at work but for home use as well.
+There are a variety of job types that employees will need to use ladders for.
+Not just at work but for home use as well!
 There are many reports of injuries and fatalities that are endured when using a ladder.

-Every year there is an average of 165,000 injuries at people’s residents, 20,000 injuries, and 150 deaths from people using a ladder.
+Every year there is an average of 165,000 home ladder injuries, 20,000 worker ladder injuries, and 150 worker fatalaties caused by ladder-related incidents.
 People should regularly inspect a ladder before they use one.
-This is just one of the many ways that you can avoid an injury or fatality from occurring.
+Ladder inspections are just one of the many ways that you can avoid a ladder injury or fatality from occurring!

 How To Inspect A Ladder